yuqiii-wang/KnowledgeNotes/webs/security/LDAP.md

 * Matching Rule: search criteria for matching entries in a directory
 * Object Class: a group of attributes defining a directory
 * Schema: a packaged concept of attributes, object classes and matching rules
-* LDIF: a plain text of LDAP entries (u can import `xxx.ldif` into an LDAP server, similar to importing `xxx.sql` to a SQL database)
+* LDIF: a plain text of LDAP entries (u can import `xxx.ldif` into an LDAP server, similar to importing `xxx.sql` to a SQL database), specified in RFC 2849
 * DN: Distinguished Name, an entry unique identifier, collectively consisted of RDNs (Relative Distinguished Names) such as CN (Canonical Name), OU (Organization Unit), etc.

 ## Schema Example and Explain